markjaquith/clerk-sveltekit/README.md

 }
 ```

-Customize the protected paths, and the various URLs.
+Customize the protected paths, and the various URLs as you like.

+### Use the components

 Next, put the `SignIn` component on your sign in page: